Negative Sit-up

 1. 1

-Lie on your back with your knees bent and feet flat on the ground.
-Place your hands behind your head or crossed over your chest.
+Sit upright on the floor with your knees bent, feet flat, and hands lightly behind your head or crossed over your chest.

 2. 2